fractal-analytics-platform/fractal-tasks-core/docs/roi_tables.md

 ## Scope

-ROIs = rectangles

-We need to store tables as part of NGFF groups for multiple reasons:

-1. Our image-to-OME-Zarr converters stitch all the field of views (FOV) of a given well together in a single NGFF image, and we keep a trace of the original FOV positions in a ROI table.
+In `fractal-tasks-core`, regions of interest (ROIs) are three-dimensional regions of space delimited by orthogonal planes.
+ROI tables are stored as AnnData tables, within OME-NGFF Zarr images.

+We have several use cases for tables:

+1. We keep track of the positions of the Field of Views (FOVs) within a well, after stitching the corresponding FOV images into a single whole-well array.
+2. We keep track of the original state before some transformations are applied - e.g. shifting FOVs to avoid overlaps, or shifting a multiplexing cycle during registration.
-2. Several tasks in `fractal-tasks-core` take a ROI table as an input, an loop over the ROIs defined in the table rows.
-This offers some flexibility to the tasks, as they can process a well, a set of FOVs, or a set of custom regions of the array.
+3. Several tasks in `fractal-tasks-core` take an existing ROI table as an input and then loop over the ROIs defined in the table.
+Such tasks have more flexibility, as they can process e.g. a whole well, a set of FOVs, or a set of custom regions of the array.
-3. We store ROIs associated to segmeneted objects, for instance the bounding boxes of organoid/nuclear
+4. We store ROIs associated to segmented objects, for instance the bounding boxes of organoids/nuclei.
-4. We store measurements associated to segmented objects (e.g. as computed via `regionprops` from `scikit-image`, as wrapped in [napari-skimage-regionprops](https://github.com/haesleinhuepf/napari-skimage-regionprops)).
+5. We store measurements associated to segmented objects, e.g. as computed via `regionprops` from `scikit-image` (as wrapped in [napari-skimage-regionprops](https://github.com/haesleinhuepf/napari-skimage-regionprops)).

-## Specifications
+## Table specifications

 The current section describes the first version (V1) of `fractal-tasks-core` tables, which is based on [a proposed update to NGFF